ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-time-series/index.md

 Columns that contain date object values will be automatically plotted using a [Time Axis](/charts-axes-types/#time) unless it has been explicitly changed through the `chartDataType` column definition property.

-Numeric timestamps in a unix format are also allowed, but the column should be explicitly configured to use a time axis via `chartDataType='time'` on the column definition.
+Numeric timestamps in the Javascript format are also allowed, but the column should be explicitly configured to use a time axis via `chartDataType='time'` on the column definition.

 The following snippet shows how different time series values can be configured to enable a time axis: